Tyasuoka/Capstone_Project/README.md

 **The Models Chosen:**
 * The baseline model - Random Forest
-* Other models used - Gradient Boosting
+* Other models used - Linear Regression

 # Conclusion
 The largest portion of the individuals that defaulted were from the ages of 20 to 30.